Water supply and sanitation in Jordan: External cooperation

 The major external public donors in Jordan's water supply and sanitation are the United States, Japan, Germany and the European Union, primarily through the European Investment Bank (EIB).
 Other donors are the United Nations (UN), the World Bank, the Islamic Development Bank, the Kuwait Fund for Arab Economic Development, the Saudi Fund for Development, the Abu Dhabi Fund, the Arab Fund for Economic and Social Development, Italy, France, Norway, South Korea, The Netherlands, Canada, Spain, Sweden, China and Libya.
 The following paragraphs summarize the cooperation with some of Jordan's most active external partners in the water sector.

 European Investment Bank

 The European Investment Bank (EIB) approved two loans for the rehabilitation of the water supply network in Greater Amman in 1996 and 1998 for a total of 49 million Euro.
 WAJ has benefited from 8 EIB loans amounting to 61.5 million Euro between 1984 and 1998.

+The Jordanian government has collaborated with the European Investment Bank and Team Europe, and other international agencies to come up with an infrastructure for the Aqaba-Amman Water Desalination and Conveyance Project.
+The project is estimated to cost €3 billion and will employ 4000 people throughout the building period.
+The European Investment Bank first signed the funding to the project in December 2022, with a €200 million loan.